ggcameronnogg/SSFGM-Model/README.md

 re version: 2.2.1<br/>
 Transformers version: 4.41.1

+## Data
+The datasets for this paper are Benchmark Dataset 1 and Benchmark Dataset 2, which can be viewed in the Data directory.

+## Usage
+#### 1. Features Extraction
+### Sequence features
+refer to the coding in the Embedding-Method folder.

+### Structure Features
 ## Alphafolf Colab Notebook <a href="https://colab.research.google.com/drive/1vco6QQgs6eYJq5XmvQejZyQQDwXkPEu7" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+### Molecular Surface Features
 ## Docker tutorial for MaSIF.
 ## Installation